Are you looking for ways how to increase monthly active users for your SaaS?

 From there, continue with determining all the relevant metrics that you should track i.e. daily logins, feature usage, etc.

 You can have all these metrics tracked and calculated automatically using an analytics tool.
-For example, in Userpilot, once you know what event to track, you can monitor daily active users using various types of analytics dashboards (i.e. line graphs, bar charts, etc.)
+For example, once you know what event to track, you can monitor daily active users using various types of analytics dashboards (i.e. line graphs, bar charts, etc.)

 How to increase product engagement and grow monthly active users